fastforwardlabs/ff14_blog/_posts/2020-07-22-QA-for-Specialized-Data.md

 * What is another name for IFITM5?
 * What is the size of bovine coronavirus?

 We see there are a lot of technical medical terms (“hepcidin,” “IFITM5”), as well as some more recognizable words (that likely have different implications or interpretations in a medical context - e.g., “localization,” “expressed”).
 However, the questions are overall generally factoids, similar to the SQuAD dataset.
-Below are the most common question types in the combined dataset:
+Below are the most common question types in the combined dataset.

 ![]({{ site.baseurl }}/images/post5/most_common_question_types.png)